loicsander/Robofont-scripts/UI/parameter/README.md

 ## ParameterSliderTextInput
 *(vanillaParameterObjects.py)*

-And here’s a group of several vanilla object (a slider, text input and checkbox) linking the slider and text input values through the ways of a parameter object.
+And here’s a bunch of vanilla object grouped together (a slider, text input and checkbox), linking the slider and text input values through the ways of a parameter object.